 INVIGORATE THE ROOTS

 Many times the best thing you can do for your trees is to invigorate their roots.
-Bartlett uses an air spade, a tool that uses an air compressor to generate a high velocity jet of air to dislodge the soil.
+Bartlett Tree uses an air spade, a tool that generates a high velocity jet of air to dislodge the soil.
 The rush of air breaks up and ‘tills’ the soil without removing it to a depth of about 8’ (the depth of the feeder roots).
 This method of improving the soil leaves root systems intact.

 Air spade in use at Western Illinois University